-A nutritious start for those back-to-school mornings: Whole Wheat Mango Bread with pecans, protein powder, wheat bran and oh-so-much mango goodness.
+A nutritious start for those back-to-school mornings, this delicious mango bread is made with whole wheat flour, protein powder, wheat bran and pecans.

 We are a T-minus 9 days and counting until school starts in our house.
 E-gads!
 What happened to summer?
 I feel like we didn’t swim enough, we didn’t go to the beach enough, we certainly didn’t go on our annual road trip, and I certainly didn’t get much work accomplished!

 I am always trying to come up with different foods to get my kids excited about eating healthy.
 I have come to realize that the best way to get them to eat the nutritious stuff is to hide it in something fun.

 And that is where this delicious mango bread comes in.

 Why this recipe is so awesome